Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 2. Look for tracks, scat, beds, rubs, antler sheds, and narrow trails when scouting for blacktail deer.

-3. Blacktail deer are considered homebodies as they live their entire life in an area that is just a few square miles.
+3. Blacktail deer are considered homebodies as they live their entire lives in an area that is just a few square miles.

 4. In areas where long-distance glassing is not feasible, you should still hunt the deer.